 An employer can also provide tax-free assistance for adoption expenses, subject to the same maximum limits and MAGI restrictions as the adoption credit.
 Both the employer assistance and the adoption credit can be used to offset the expenses of the adoption, but both cannot be used for the same expense.
 Since the limits for the maximum credit and the employer provided assistance are both $13,460 for 2016, a total of $26,920 per child is available to offset the expenses of adoption in 2016.

 No credit can be claimed for adopting your spouse's child or for the cost of a surrogate parenting arrangement.
 For expenses paid in previous years before the final adoption, the credit can be claimed in the following year.
 For a child who was a United States citizen or resident, the credit can be claimed for expenses incurred after the adoption becomes final in the year that the payment is made.

 Any unused adoption expenses credit can be carried forward for up to 5 years, on a first-in, first-out basis.

-However, the credit starts phasing out when modified adjusted gross income (MAGI) is greater than the phaseout threshold and is phased out completely at the phaseout limit.
+The credit starts phasing out when modified adjusted gross income (MAGI) exceeds the phaseout threshold and is phased out completely at the phaseout limit.